1. Home

 The opposite is true for peak sun hours.
 If you are in an area with a high number of average hours of sunlight, each solar panel will receive more light, and thus produce more power, so you may need fewer panels to power your home.

-• Solar Panel Rating: The electricity (power output) generated by a particular home solar panel when the weather conditions are ideal, measured in watts (W).
-For the calculations below, we use 350 watts as an average solar panel rating of the power solar panels produce.
+• Solar panel rating: The electricity (power output) generated by a solar panel when the weather conditions are ideal, measured in watts (W).
+For the calculations below, we use 400 watts as an average solar panel rating of the power solar panels produce.

-It also helps to know that, according to the US Energy Information Administration (EIA), the average American home used 10,715 kWh of electricity in 2020.
+According to the US Energy Information Administration (EIA), the average American home used 10,791 kWh of electricity in 2022.

 While the above example provides an estimate based on your whole home’s energy consumption, it doesn’t account for individual appliances.